 Can I complete the National Human Research Ethics Application (HREA) instead of the Macquarie University ethics application?

 Can I submit my application without my supervisor’s signature?

-No. Your application must be signed and submitted by the Chief Investigator.
+No. Your application must be submitted by the Chief Investigator.

 Who is the Chief Investigator on the ethics application?